TonPlaygramBot/TonPlaygramWebApp/docs/3d-billiards-variants.md

 ### Pool Royal (Arcade)
 - Same table geometry as American Billiards but with neon accent lighting.
 - Power-up spawn pads appear on the long rails; reuse the chalk placement rule so props do not collide.
+- Melamine stays as-is on the short rails, but the long side rails must use a single uninterrupted melamine plank from corner to corner—no reversed orientation or mid-rail seams.
 - Pocket jaws and rims must match the chrome plate cutouts **100%**—never size them from the wooden rail arches.

 ### 3D UK 8 Ball